President and Chief Executive Officer

 Born in Beaver Falls, Pennsylvania, in 1959, Mr. Lopez is a graduate of California University of Pennsylvania with a B.A. in Economics.

-Executive Vice President, President, Paper and Paper Pulp Group
+Executive Vice President, Forest Products, Pulp and Paper

 Mr. Black began his career in 1983 with Kimberly-Clark Corporation where, over a ten-year period, he held progressively more senior positions in the finance and marketing functions.
 In 1992, Mr. Black joined Navistar as Director of Marketing and continued in the heavy truck industry in several sales and general management roles until his appointment with Tembec in 2000.